PureWeen/pureween.github.io/_posts/2017-04-01-welcome-to-jekyll.markdown

         }
 {% endhighlight %}

+Point being that even if your TPL block starts and ends on the UI Thread the following reactive sequences will not for sure be on or off of the UI Thread.
+You will need to deliberately specify the scheduler if you care about where you will end up.
+This also applies if you want to ensure that you won't be on the UI Thread.

+{% highlight csharp  %}
+    .SelectMany(async alreadyCompletedTask =>
+    {

+        //Here we will be on the UI Thread await GetSomeTaskThatMayOrMayNotBeCompleted();
+        //Here we will still be on the UI Thread
+        //YAY thank you SynchronizationContext

+        return Unit.Default;
+    })
+    .ObserveOnDispatcher()
+    .Select(_=> //Now we know we're always on the UI Thread )
+{% endhighlight %}

-This threw me off at first because the code after the await will be on the UI Thread.
-So as I'm following the path of execution I just default to thinking my next Reactive block will just be immediately scheduled onto the same thread.
-This is the thinking that keeps me from writing "ObserveOn" after every single transformation.
-Couple this with the implicit promise of await keeping me on the right thread and the end result is a block of code that will end up dispatching differently only when I'm showing it to a client :-/
+This effect threw me off at first because the code after the await is on the UI Thread.
+As I'm following the path of execution I default to thinking my next sequence after the TPL block will just be immediately scheduled because that's where it left off.
+This is the thinking that keeps me from writing "ObserveOn" after every single step in an observable sequence.
+Couple this with the implicit promise of await keeping me on the thread I departed from and the end result is a block of code that will end up dispatching differently  :-/

-Point being that any time you exit a TPL block it's important to always delegate a scheduler otherwise you may see unpredictable behavior.

-I first saw this unpredictability with Xamarin Forms Navigation Pages.
-On Android the Task from the push/pop navigation would complete in such a way that the following block would continue on the UI Thread whereas on iOS it just crashed horribly.
-In this case I'm awaiting an operation that's going to happen on the UI Thread so even more so I'm not really thinking that the continued block will leave the UI Thread
+In the real world I was hit by this with a Xamarin Forms Navigation Page.
+On Android the Task from the push/pop navigation would complete in such a way that the following sequence would continue on the UI Thread whereas on iOS it just crashed horribly.

 Here's a completish example taken from the [Reproduction WPF App][PureWeen-Repo]
 {% highlight csharp  %}